Welcome to today's edition of the Rush 24-7 podcast.

 We haven't even tried to solve the Iranian crisis that we created, she didn't say, but meant.

-Right, oh, having more fun than a human being should be allowed to have.
+Righto, having more fun than a human being should be allowed to have.

-Why couldn't she just say, well, no, wait a minute.
+Why couldn't she just say, well, no, wait, I raised this earlier.

-We don't want to elect the navigator in chief.
+We don't want to elect the navigator-in-chief.

-We want to elect a leader, and these Democrats are not being honest and upfront with us about what they would do in certain situations.
+And these Democrats are not being honest and upfront with us about what they would do in certain situations.

 This is not confirmation hearings for Supreme Court judge where you can't talk about the cases that you're going to face.